Antipsychotic Prescribing

 There are many intricacies surrounding mental health conditions, notably psychosis.
 Can you imagine being placed into an anti-gravity machine without holding on to any sort of anchor?
 I imagine this loss of control would be terrifying.
 Similarly, psychosis can disorient and destabilize patients, as they have lost their grip on reality and their perceptions are no longer reliable.
 Psychosis is characterized by hallucinations, delusions, disorganized thinking, and impaired social functioning.

-The use of antipsychotics has resulted in decreased mortality and improved patient’s quality-of-life; however, adverse drug reactions from these drugs are major challenges in treating patients with psychotic disorders (2).
+The use of antipsychotics has resulted in decreased mortality and improved patients’ quality of life; however, adverse drug reactions from these drugs are major challenges in treating patients with psychotic disorders (2).

 Case Study

 Lilly, age 36, presents to the urgent care clinic with complaints of a large and bleeding laceration on her tongue, which she got from biting her tongue while eating earlier this evening.
-She reports, “I guess you have to take the good with the bad”, which puzzles you, but you decide not to further question what this means right now.
+She reports, “I guess you have to take the good with the bad”, which puzzles you, but you decide not to question further what this means right now.
 While reviewing her chart, you note a diagnosis of schizoaffective disorder.

-Medical History: Lilly's medical history is significant for a family history of mental illness.
+Medical History: Lilly’s medical history is significant for a family history of mental illness.
 Her paternal grandmother was diagnosed with schizophrenia.
 Lilly has been on antipsychotic medication since her diagnosis 10 years ago, with varying degrees of success in managing her symptoms.
-Lilly has struggled with medication adherence, often discontinuing the medication due to side effects or a belief that she no longer needed treatment.
+Lilly has struggled with medication adherence, often discontinuing the drug due to side effects or a belief that she no longer needed treatment.

-Current Presentation: At present, Lilly reports strict adherence to her medication regimen with exacerbation of her symptoms for four years, and grateful that her paranoia and auditory hallucinations have reduced in frequency.
+Current Presentation: At present, Lilly reports strict adherence to her medication regimen with exacerbation of her symptoms for four years, and is grateful that her paranoia and auditory hallucinations have reduced in frequency.
 She also states, “I cannot remember what the physician told me about the medication side effects, but it cannot be as frightening as my life had become.”
 She has a history of delusions and hallucinations, accompanied by long-term depression and anxiety.

 Overview of Psychosis

 Instead of reviewing all mental health conditions, we will examine psychosis, as treatment of this symptom is one of the main goals for antipsychotics.
-Psychosis can be described as a burden of interruption to an individual’s thoughts and perceptions that make it difficult for them to recognize what is real and what isn’t.
+Psychosis can be described as a burden of interruption to an individual’s thoughts and perceptions that makes it difficult for them to recognize what is real and what isn’t.
 Most people who have experienced psychosis describe it as frightening and confusing.

-Psychosis is actually a symptom, not an illness.
+Psychosis is a symptom, not an illness.
 As many as 3 in 100 people will have an episode of psychosis at some point in their lives (8).
 This symptom can be present in different conditions.

 Early or first-episode psychosis (FEP) refers to the initial occurrence of the symptom of distortion of reality.